brainstem-org/brainstem_support/docs/datamodel/stem/subject.md

 ## Introduction

 The subject model describes your animal subject through a set of standard fields.
 Flexibility is built in through a rich text description field, extra fields, and tags.
-Procedures and Subject state changes provide modular construction that can describe procedures and other actions performed on your subject based on two modules:
+Procedures offer a modular framework that can be used to describe processes related to your subject.

-1. Procedures: Surgical procedures and other procedures performed on the subject (e.g., probe implantations, virus injections, and optic fiber implants)
-2. Subject state changes: Any state change performed on a subject (e.g., perfusion of the brain, lesion, creation of brain slices)

 ## Fields